wyhong3103/makanlah/README.md

     <img src='./assets/makanlah.png'/>
 </div>

-**MakanLah** is a local food education app made for Malaysians!
+[**MakanLah**](https://makan-lah.my) is a local food education app made for Malaysians!
 Think of it like Pokémon Go, but for food.
 Your goal is to "capture" as many local foods as you can while competing with others.
-For every food you "catch," MakanLah shares cool facts, including nutritional info and fun trivia!
+MakanLah features a total of 30 foods, and for every food you "catch," it shares cool facts, including nutritional info and fun trivia!

 The app runs on a machine learning model trained on a small dataset I collected myself.
 It's not perfect—sometimes it misidentifies foods, and yes, you could cheat by snapping pics from Google.
 But that’s where YOU come in!
 MakanLah has a model retraining pipeline that uses user feedback to improve over time.
 The more data we get, the smarter it becomes—meaning fewer mistakes down the road.

+Try MakanLah now at: https://makan-lah.my

 ## Motivation

-The main objective is to apply what I've been learning about MLOps (and ML in general).
+The main goal is to apply what I've been learning about MLOps (and ML in general).
 A secondary goal is to build an app that _can_ support users and have _somewhat_ of a real-world use case.
 I know that a lot of the things I've done in this project are probably overkill (and probably dumb), but it's all part of the proof-of-concept, and the main goal is to learn anyway, so why not?
 (My wallet is bleeding with every second this app is running on AWS.)

 ## Architecture

-The MakanLah system consists of several key components: the **MakanLah App, MakanLah API, Model Registry, Model Serving, Model Training, and Workflow Orchestration**.
+The MakanLah system is composed of several key components: the **MakanLah App, MakanLah API, Model Registry, Model Serving, Model Training, and Workflow Orchestration**.
+These components work together to power the system, as illustrated in the diagram below.

 <div align='center'>
     <img src='./assets/architecture.png'/>